Preview

 1. Official full name of the organization and full postal address.

-If authors from different institutions contributed to the article, each author's affiliation with a specific institution must be indicated using a superscript.
+If authors from different institutions contributed to the article, each author's affiliation with a specific institution is indicated using a superscript.

-For the English-language information block, the official English name of the institution is required.
+For the English-language section, the official English name of the institution is required.

 1. Abstract